someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 This is the actual production dashboard from a current Resoto user.
 They were nice enough to contribute [the Grafana dashboard templates](https://github.com/someengineering/resoto/tree/main/contrib/grafana-dashboards) so you don't have to create them yourself.

-But now you know how!
+But if you want to customize them, now you know how!